nicoaranc/sistemas-operativos/README.md

 # Operating Systems

 This repository has 7 assignments of the subject of Operating Systems.
-In this subject we learn about the basics concepts and usages of the C language, Assembly and logic circuits.
+In this subject we learn about the concept of paralel processes, using threads, mutex, and other tools.

 - <a href=T1> Assignment 1 - Threads</a>
 - <a href=T2> Assignment 2 - Mutex</a>